-2.1.2 The Company is also of the opinion that, even if it manages to attract sufficient funding allowing it to cover its working capital needs during the 12-month period starting from the date of this Prospectus, the Company will not have funds available at the end of this 12-month period, unless it is able to access its available funds given the conditions attached to that funding or to attract additional funding, and will therefore continue to face working capital difficulties and its ability to complete the milestones in the development of its Clinical Asset will be put at risk unless in the interim it is able to access available funding in light of the conditions attached to that funding, raise additional funds, and/or reduce its working capital requirements when it is required to do so, all of which is uncertain.
-If the Company is not able to access available funding in light of the conditions attached to that funding, increase its funding, and/or reduce its expenditures when required to do so, all of which is uncertain, in the period starting 12 months after the date of this Prospectus, its ability to continue as a going concern will be threatened, which could lead to its liquidation or bankruptcy and will have a material adverse impact on the Company and its shareholders leading to the potential total loss of their entire investment
+2.1.2 The Company is also of the opinion that, even if it manages to attract sufficient funding allowing it to cover its working capital needs during the 12-month period starting from the date of this Prospectus, the Company will not have funds available at the end of this 12-month period, unless it is able to attract additional funding and will therefore continue to face working capital difficulties unless in the interim it is able to raise additional funds, and/or reduce its working capital requirements when it is required to do so, all of which is uncertain.
+If the Company is not able attract additional funding, and/or reduce its expenditures when required to do so, all of which is uncertain, in the period starting 12 months after the date of this Prospectus, its ability to continue as a going concern will be threatened, which could lead to its liquidation or bankruptcy and will have a material adverse impact on the Company and its shareholders leading to the potential total loss of their entire investment.

-In addition to the period of 12 months following the approval of this Prospectus as described in Section 2.1.1 of Section 2 'Risk Factors', the Company is also of the opinion that, even if it manages to attract sufficient funding allowing it to cover its working capital needs during the 12-month period starting from the date of this Prospectus, the Company will not have funds available at the end of this 12-month period unless it is able to access its available funds given the conditions attached to that funding or to attract additional funding.
-The Company will therefore continue to face working capital difficulties unless in the interim it is able to access available funding in light of the conditions attached to that funding, raise additional funds, and/or reduce its working capital requirements when it is required to do so, all of which is uncertain, in particular taking into account the Company's current market capitalization (please refer to Section 17 'Working Capital Statement', for further information).
+In addition to the period of 12 months following the approval of this Prospectus as described in Section 2.1.1 of Section 2 'Risk Factors', the Company is also of the opinion that, even if it manages to attract sufficient funding allowing it to cover its working capital needs during the 12-month period starting from the date of this Prospectus, the Company will not have funds available at the end of this 12-month period unless it is able to attract additional funding.
+Excluding the Atlas Funding and absent further sources of funds, the shortfall over the 12-month period from the date of approval of this Prospectus would be approximately EUR 17 million.
+Furthermore, the Atlas Funding will no longer cover the working capital as from May 2024 absent further funding sources.
+As described below, it is uncertain whether the Company will be able to access the Atlas Funding or if any of the below proposed measures to bridge the shortfall if it cannot do so will be successful.
+The Company will therefore continue to face working capital difficulties unless in the interim it is able raise additional funds and/or reduce its working capital requirements when it is required to do so, all of which is uncertain, in particular taking into account the Company's current market capitalization (please refer to Section 17 'Working Capital Statement', for further information).

-Given that the KALAHARI trial for THR-149 in DME and other development activities are expected to continue after the end of the 12-month period following the date of the approval of this Prospectus, further funding will be required in the period starting 12 months after approval of this Prospectus, the amount of which is uncertain and depends on many factors, including the time required to complete the KALAHARI trial, whether the Company decides to undertake any Phase 3 trials itself or enter into a license with a third party for those trials and a myriad other factors impacting the development of a clinical asset such as the THR-149.
+Given the time for completion of the KALAHARI trial for THR-149 in DME and that other development activities are expected to continue after the end of the 12-month period following the date of the approval of this Prospectus, further funding will be required in the period starting 12 months after approval of this Prospectus, the amount of which is uncertain and depends on many factors, including the time required to complete the KALAHARI trial, whether the Company decides to undertake any Phase 3 trials itself or enter into a license with a third party for those trials and a myriad other factors impacting the development of a clinical asset such as the THR-149.